There are several reasons you may need to amend your tax return.

 - You forgot to include or learned about deductions or tax credits you didn’t take.

-- You received a notice or letter from the IRS, don’t agree with their calculation of what you owe, but no longer believe your original return is completely accurate.
+- You received a notice or letter from the IRS informing you have a tax liability, disagree with their calculation of what you owe, but no longer believe your original return is completely accurate.

 - You included income or deductions in the wrong year.